 Crucial quote (from "The War of Art"):

 ”Most of us have two lives.
 The life we live, and the unlived life within us.
-The two stands Resistance.”
+Between the two stands Resistance.”

 Have you ever had a dream that you wanted to pursue—but didn’t?
 Have you ever had a great idea with lots of potential—but failed to take action on making it happen?
 Have you ever started a new gym routine, diet, project or program of any kind—but failed to follow through on it?

-If you answered “yes” to any of the aforementioned questions, then you’re in the same boat as everyone else—suffering from what the Pressfield refers to as “Resistance.”
+If you answered “yes” to any of the aforementioned questions, then you’re in the same boat as everyone else—suffering from what the author Steven Pressfield refers to as “Resistance.”

 We’ve all been there.
 Resistance occurs when we try to break away from something old (a bad habit, a crappy career) in search of something new and better.
 Here are some examples of Resistance: